Lee Fields: Blues and dance music (1990s–2008)

 In the 1990s, Fields returned singing soul-blues on the Southern circuit.
 He signed with Mississippi-based Ace Records and debuted Enough Is Enough.
 On Ace, Fields released Coming to Tear the Roof Down in 1995 and Dreaming Big Time in 1996 in which he played keyboards and synthesizers.

 Later that year Fields signed to Desco Records founded by Gabriel Roth and Phillip Lehman.
 Sharon Jones, who was signed to Desco also at that time, sang backup for Fields on an early single.
 Fields was featured on the debut album Gimmie the Paw by the label's band The Soul Providers in 1997.
 He released several singles with Desco and in 1999, released a full-length album Let's Get a Groove On.
 Desco later split into Daptone Records and Soul Fire, and Fields eventually recorded for them both.
 "Give Me a Chance" and "Shot Down" were two 7" singles he released on Daptone over 2001-2002 and in late 2002, the album Problems, on Soul Fire.
-In early 2005 he performed on "Stranded In Your Love" included on Sharon Jones & the Dap-Kings’ Naturally' LP.
+In early 2005 he performed on "Stranded In Your Love" included on Sharon Jones & the Dap-Kings' Naturally' LP.
 Another duet, "Will You Be True", was included on the 2014 remaster of Sharon Jones and The Dap-Kings' debut album, Dap Dippin' with Sharon Jones and the Dap-Kings.

 In 2006 French House DJ Martin Solveig approached him to do a dance track.
 They toured in France and recorded the songs "Jealousy", "Everybody", "I'm a Good Man", and "I Want You".

 The Expressions (2009–present)

 Truth and Soul Records recorded a single with Fields that later became "Honey Dove".
 Lee Fields & The Expressions released "My World" for Truth and Soul in 2009.
 In 2011 he followed up with the album titled Treacherous.
 After releasing Faithful Man in 2012 with Truth and Soul, the singer toured globally.
 He then released two albums Emma Jean in 2014 and Special Night in 2017 (on Big Crown Records by former Truth and Soul co-founder Leon Michels).

 In January 2019, Lee Fields & The Expressions released their latest single, "It Rains Love".
 Fields released an album, also entitled It Rains Love, in April 2019.

+In 2022, Fields released Sentimental Fool, his full-length debut for Daptone Records.
+In 2023, Daptone released Fields' single "Waiting on the Sidelines".

+In 2025, Fields was listed among the special guests for Alabama Shakes' 2025 reunion tour.